 List the name of each nonresident shareholder.
 Subject to the limitations and conditions specified in the filing requirements, separately compute the state tax liabilities on the composite return attributable to each nonresident shareholder.
+Shareholders who have a negative distributive share after modifications should enter 0 as the amount to be withheld.

-Note: The name of all nonresident individuals of reverse credit agreement states who are subject to and pay income taxes at rates equal to or greater than Indiana's individual income tax rate to the resident states must be listed on the Schedule Composite, but with the amount of withholding tax/credit for these shareholders listed as zero.
+Note.
+The name of all nonresident individuals of reverse credit agreement states who are subject to and pay income taxes at rates equal to or greater than Indiana's individual income tax rate to the resident states must be listed on the Schedule Composite, but with the amount of withholding tax/credit for these shareholders listed as zero.

 Column A. If a shareholder has an exception where the shareholder may not be subject to tax, enter the exception code applicable to that shareholder.
 If no exception code applies to a shareholder, leave the column blank.
 If an invalid code is entered, this will be treated as a blank code.
-If a code is entered into this column, compute the values for Columns D and F based on the proper amount of tax due rather than based on Column C and E.
+If a code is entered into this column, compute the values for Columns D and F based on the proper amount of tax due rather than based on Column C and E. For 2022, the codes 03 through 12 will require a signed IN-COMPA from the shareholder.
+Failure to obtain and include a signed IN-COMPA will require the S Corporation to withhold as otherwise required under IC 6-3-4-13.